Quantum Quest Seed Fund

 Guideline

 Each project must have only one Lead Principal Investigator (PI).
-The PI shall have an existing tenure or tenure-track appointment within one of the Faculties at the University of Waterloo.
+The PI shall have an existing tenure-track appointment within one of the Faculties at the University of Waterloo.
 Collaborations with other researchers are permitted.
 Proposals are encouraged that originate from investigators new to the quantum community.

-To comply with Canada First Research Excellence Fund (CFREF) award administration, QQSF will only accept applications that do not replace or displace the funding that is available through Tri-Council agency’s regular programming.
+To comply with the Canada First Research Excellence Fund (CFREF) award administration, QQSF will only accept applications that do not replace or displace the funding that is available through Tri-Council agency’s regular programming.

 Investigators are encouraged to explore collaborations with the three quantum programs supported by CFREF (UW TQT, Universite de Sherbrooke Institut Quantique and UBC Stewart Blusson Quantum Matter Institute).
 Applicants have the option of selecting “joint CFREF project” in the application form, and completing the requisite details.
 For joint projects, preference will be given to proposals that effectively combine the complementary strengths from the different programs.
-UW Principal Investigators shall complete the application and budget for the research activities they are responsible for on the joint project; these activities will be funded directly by TQT.
+UW Principal

 The Principal Investigator of the joint project from the other institution is responsible for covering any activities and expenses on their side.
 By supporting joint projects we aim to deepen connections with other centres and enhance the value of the seed investment. *Note that this Round of QQSF is not a simultaneous call with the other centres.
 Joint proposals originating at other centres may be reviewed on a case by case basis.*